Dakota Dunes, South Dakota: Overview

 As of March 31, 2013, its population stood at 2,688.

 Law enforcement is provided by the Union County Sheriff.

 Dakota Dunes has five main neighborhoods including the Country Club Estates, the Meadows, the Prairie, the Willows, and Upscale Apartment Living.

 Dakota Dunes is owned and developed by Berkshire Hathaway Energy of Des Moines, Iowa, which unveiled plans for the community in 1988.
 The development is home to Dakota Dunes Country Club, a golf course designed by Arnold Palmer's design company.
 Two Rivers Golf Club, which existed as the Sioux City Boat Club prior to the existence of Dakota Dunes, is also nearby.
-KMEG-14/KPTH Fox-44 studios are also within the vicinity.
+Dakota Dunes contains the studios of local television stations KPTH and KMEG, which were built between 1999 and 2000.

 In 2011 and 2019, historic flooding along the Big Sioux and Missouri Rivers threatened the town.